mautic/developer-documentation-new/docs/design/labelling.rst

 Reverts to the state before the most recent changes made by the User.
 Repeated use successively reverts to prior states in reverse chronological order.
 Applies to changes in data and not to changes made to the view.

 Not all actions, such as Save, can be undone.
-Compare Redo, Reset, and Restore.
+See also Redo, Reset, and Restore.

 Update
 ^^^^^^

 Label for a button in a dialog or Form for editing an object.
 The settings in the dialog are applied to the object when it is updated.

-Compare Edit.
+See also Edit.

 Upload
 ^^^^^^

 Transfers a file from a local system to a remote system.

-Compare Download.
+See also Download.

 V
 -